 Content is an important SEO factor because this is what attracts users to your site.
 So it’s crucial that Singapore business owners create valuable content.
 And valuable content has two key qualities: it’s in demand and linkable.

 No matter what industry you’re in, supply and demand will always be the driving force behind your business.
 The same theory applies to the content that you offer.
 The best content is able to supply the largest demand.
 Perhaps your content takes the form of how-tos or infographics.
-Maybe your content is offered in the for of videos, images, or sounds.
+Maybe your content is offered in the form of videos, images, or sounds.
 Whatever format you choose, make sure that it is something that people are actively looking for as this will show the search engine that what you offer is valuable.

-Not only should the content you create be in demand, it should also be easy to share.
+Not only should the content you create be in demand, but it should also be easy to share.
 Even if you write one of the most valuable pieces of content in your industry, if people can’t share it, then the value does not matter.
 Image slide shows that are powered by AJAX and content that can only be accessed when the visitor is logged will only make it difficult for people to share.
 And this will have a devastating effect on your traffic.
-The less people link to your page, the less likely Google is to rank it on its first page.
+The fewer people link to your page, the less likely Google is to rank it on its first page.

 Factor #3: URL